Ethnography of Near and Middle East

 - Taught in:

 This course will introduce students to the study of the Near and Middle East, through a variety of interconnected topics that have been important in the anthropological literature on the region.
-The course uses material on countries such as Syria, Egypt, Saudi Arabia, and Jordan, but will also include literature on Muslims in South East Asia and Europe.
+The course uses material on countries such as Syria, Egypt, Saudi Arabia, Palestine, and Jordan, and may also include literature on Muslims in South East Asia and Europe.
 It seeks to balance ethnography and theory, drawing attention to contributions made to wider debates in the discipline.

 - Students enrol via the online Module Sign-Up system.

 On successful completion of this module a student will be able to:

 - critically evaluate a range of theories and ethnographic source material relating to the Near & Middle East

 - locate and use secondary sources relevant to selected topics